Zmschellinger/Zmschellinger.github.io/writeups/thm/ultratech.md

 ## Part 2 - Explotation

 ### There is a database lying around, what is its filename?
+- To start off, I opened my web browser and went to http://10.10.208.199:8081.
+The only thing to pop up is UltraTech API v0.1.3, which might be vulnerable.
+Im going to look at the other port before attempting to exploit this one.
+- When looking at http://10.10.208.199:31331, we find a

 ### What is the first user's password hash?